- Our Blog

 Yet for a taxable investor, the value of a loss harvested in December is no greater than the value of a loss harvested in January or any other month.
 In fact, December has historically been one of the worst months to harvest losses:

-Historically, it’s also important to consider that approximately 75% of the time, December experiences a positive market return, which actually gives investors the fewest loss-harvesting opportunities.
+As shown in the table above, consider that historically nearly 75% of the time, December experiences a positive market return, which actually gives investors the fewest loss-harvesting opportunities.
 Looking back, December also has the lowest standard deviation of monthly returns.
-This means there is a higher statistical likelihood of returns being near the 1.28% average for the month.
+This means there is a higher statistical likelihood of returns being near the 1.30% average for the month.

 Loss-harvesting strategy versus loss realization